 No. The purpose of the PASA is not to make educational placement recommendations.
 Likewise, PASA eligibility determinations should not be made on the sole basis of the student's educational placement.
 For example, not all students in a Life Skills Support or Autistic Support program will qualify for the PASA.
-Only students who meet all six PASA eligibility criteria as determined by the IEP team should participate in the PASA, regardless of the educational placement or services the student receives.
+Only students who meet all six PASA eligibility criteria as determined by the IEP team should participate in the PASA, regardless of the educational placement or location of services.